bounswe/2021SpringGroup5/practice-app/group5_api/weatherCondition/README.md

 Return value:
 Data of the previous search is also provided.
 If openweathermap API returns with status code 200, the validity of the data is checked.
-If the data fits the limits of the model then the data is saved in the database, old and new weather conditions are returned with the status code 201.
+If the data fits the limits of the model (If the length of the town and country names are less than or equal to 15 and the length of description is less than or equal to 50) then the data is saved in the database, the previous one and new weather conditions are returned with the status code 201.
 If the data doesn't fit the limits of the model, then only the previous data ise sent with the status code 400. <br>

 ### def showWeather(request)